Clubs & Organizations

 Among the many student groups are active Greek Life organizations comprised of 16 active local social fraternities and sororities.

-Other opportunities to get involved include club sports, special interest groups, honorary societies, and spiritual life organizations.
+Other opportunities to get involved include club sports, special interest groups, honorary societies, spiritual life organizations, and Outdoor Program.

 Bass Fishing Club: The newest club sport at Emory & Henry offering both men’s and women’s competitive teams.
 Enhance your skills and compete in national tournaments.